ChenRunjin/ChenRunjin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PHD student at the Department of Electrical and Computer Engineering, [University of Texas at Austin](https://www.utexas.edu), advised by [Prof.Zhangyang Wang](https://vita-group.github.io/group.html).
+I am a second-year PHD student at the Department of Electrical and Computer Engineering, [University of Texas at Austin](https://www.utexas.edu), advised by [Prof.Zhangyang Wang](https://vita-group.github.io/group.html).
 Prior to this, I obtained my master's and bachelor's degree from Shanghai Jiao Tong University (SJTU) in 2023 and 2020 respectively.
 My research interest includes large language models and Graph neural networks.
 If you are interested in my research work, please feel free to contact me.

 # 🔥 News